Île de Ré: Later history

 The main port, Saint-Martin, was fortified by Vauban in 1681 as a component of the belt of forts and citadels built to protect the military harbour of Rochefort.
 It was later used as a depot for convicts on their way to the penal settlements of New Caledonia and French Guiana.
 Prisoners included Alfred Dreyfus, en route to the penal colony of Devil's Island after his conviction for treason.

-The old city of Saint-Martin, within the walls of the citadel, was added in 2008 to the World Heritage Site list, along with 11 others Fortifications of Vauban across France.
+The old city of Saint-Martin, within the walls of the citadel, was added in 2008 to the World Heritage Site list, along with 11 other Fortifications of Vauban across France.

 During World War II, the beaches of the Île de Ré were fortified by German forces with bunkers, in order to block a possible seaward invasion.
 Many of the bunkers are still visible, in a more or less derelict state.
 Several scenes of the 1962 movie The Longest Day were filmed on the beaches of the island.